leonwangg1/ani-list/README.md

+# Technologies
-Using: Jikan API, React, Sass
+- Using: Jikan API, React, Sass
-Planned: Framer
+- Planned: Framer
-Maybe: Tailwind
+- Maybe: Tailwind

+# Tasks
-- Use local cache to only call API if anime list changes, to make site faster
+- [ ] Use local cache to only call API if anime list changes, to make site faster